i3labs/i3labs.github.io/_posts/2019-02-02-building-a-voice-app-in-30-minutes.md

 ## Building the Logic

 Now that we have the basic conversation built, we can build the App Logic.
-In the above, all we need are two methods `getPastGameNights(...)` and `getUpcomingGameNights(...)`.
+From the earlier snippet, all we need are two methods `getPastGameNights(...)` and `getUpcomingGameNights(...)`.

 If we just assume that the data will be in memory, the logic becomes as simple as: